Equity Policy and Procedures

 IV.
 Reporting Alleged or Suspected Violations of this Policy

-The College requires all employees1 and strongly encourages students, including third-party bystanders, to report incidents of discrimination and harassment to the Equity Officers and Title IX Coordinator(s).
-The reporting requirement applies to student employees when information is learned in the course of their employment.
+The College requires all employees[1] and strongly encourages students and other individuals, including third-party bystanders, to report incidents of unlawful discrimination and harassment to the Equity Officers and Title IX Coordinator(s).
 The College maintains multiple methods for reporting conduct that potentially violates this Policy such as reporting by email, online, in-person, video conference, or by telephone.
-Although there is no specific time limit for reporting a suspected violation of this Policy, an individual who believes that he or she has been subjected to conduct that violates this Policy is encouraged to contact one of the resources as soon as possible after the alleged policy violation to discuss the available options for proceeding.
+Although there is no specific time limit for reporting a suspected violation of this Policy, an individual who believes that he or she has witnessed or been subjected to conduct that violates this Policy is encouraged to report such conduct as soon as possible after the alleged policy violation to discuss the available options for proceeding.

-1 This expectation does not apply to confidential resources.
-Student Health Services, the Counseling Center, and the Chaplain’s Office are considered confidential resources and employees working in these areas are not required to report prohibited conduct that they learn of through a confidential role.
+[1] This expectation does not apply to confidential resources.
+Student Health Services, the Counseling Center, and ordained staff in the Chaplain’s Office are considered confidential resources and employees working in these areas are not required to report prohibited conduct that they learn of through a confidential role.
+The employees are encouraged, but not required, to provide the student or employee with the contact information for the Equity and Title IX office as well as information about how to file a report.

-A. Reporting Potential Policy Violations to the College
+A. Potential Policy Violations may be reported to:

 1. Equity Officers and Title IX Coordinator(s) (“Equity Officers”)